xiaoqin-xjc/xiaoqin-xjc/README.md

 <img align="right" width="200" src="http://xjc.vin/bestman.png">

-I Like the front end, like Vue，like to do meaningful things,I believe that anything meaningful is not easy.
+I Like web Front-end, like Vue，like to do meaningful things,I believe that anything meaningful is not easy.

 I want to be an interesting person and create something that can be remembered by others.